sass/sass-site/source/documentation/at-rules/mixin.md

   {% endcodeExample %}
 {% endfunFact %}

-{% markdown %}
 ## Content Blocks

 In addition to taking arguments, a mixin can take an entire block of styles, known as a *content block*.
 A mixin can declare that it takes a content block by including the `@content` at-rule in its body.
 The content block is passed in using curly braces like any other block in Sass, and it's injected in place of the `@content` rule.
-{% endmarkdown %}

 {% codeExample 'content-blocks' %}
   @mixin hover {